davecoll3/speak-ev/README.md

 ## Content

-  * The Code Institute readme-template provided the basic structure for the readme.md file.
+  * The Code Institute's readme-template provided the basic structure for the readme.md file.
-  * The Code Institute's Non-Relational Database Management Systems Mini Project was used to provide some basic structure and authentication.
+  * The Code Institute's Non-Relational Database Management Systems Mini Project was used to provide basic structure and authentication.
   * The [Materialize CSS](https://materializecss.com/) front-end framework was used to supply components such as navbar, sidenav, collapsible, and search panel.

 ## Media